 A: Just having arthritis doesn’t mean that you are at increased risk of catching COVID-19, but if you have other medical conditions such as diabetes, heart or lung disease, kidney disease or are very overweight, you may be at increased risk of complications if you catch the virus.
 People taking immunosuppressive drugs, including methotrexate or steroid tablets by mouth, are also at risk of developing COVID-19-related complications and should follow British Society for Rheumatology guidelines on social isolation or complete shielding discussed below.

 Q: I need to have blood tests regularly because I take methotrexate.
 What should I do?

 A: If your arthritis is stable, you can continue with 3-monthly blood tests as usual (except if you are in the highest risk self-shielding group below where your blood test monitoring period may have to be longer than usual, perhaps 4 or 6 monthly).
-If you have only just started methotrexate, you may need to switch to a safer medication such as sulfasalazine which will need less frequent blood tests.
+GP surgeries and hospitals are now booking blood tests with additional safety precautions being taken, so it is safe to have a blood test if you need one.

 Q: Should I stop taking my immunosuppressive medicines?